MartynDavis/moment-timezone-diff/DOCUMENTATION.md

 moment-timezone-diff.js | File containing the Javascript for momentTimezoneDiff functionality. moment-timezone-diff.css | File containing default styles for the HTML elements created by momentTimezoneDiff.

+# Timezones

+Timezone information is maintained by [iana](http://www.iana.org/time-zones), which is used by [moment-timezone](http://momentjs.com/timezone/) to provide a simple enough way to access the information.

+What does one use for a timezone value?
+Checkout the interactive map provided by [moment-timezone](http://momentjs.com/timezone/).
+You will not be disappointed.

 # momentTimezoneDiff Namespace

 The *momentTimezoneDiff* namespace allows access to the top-level properties, methods and classes.